Skip page header and navigation

 • Provide a quiet space for neurodivergent users.

 • Start to curate a collection of sensory tools and toys for customers, such as ear defenders, blankets and fidget spinners.
+The Life Science Centre provide a handy guide to making a sensory bag.

 • Install seating, especially on steep inclines, long routes or near to children’s play areas so that parents or grandparents can supervise easily.